OpenBeta/openbeta-graphql/README.md

 This project is under active development.
 Join us on [Discord](https://discord.gg/xcWha22BhT)!

+### Code Contributions

+If you'd like to fix bugs or add a new feature to OpenBeta GraphQL API, please make sure you consult the [Contribution Guidelines](./CONTRIBUTING.md).

 ### License

 The source code is licensed under the [Affero GPL v3.0 license](./LICENSE).